Amitabh-K/Password-Generator/README.md

 # JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+This application runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Getting Started